Dream Chronicles: The Book of Air: Reception

 Unlike its predecessors, The Book of Air was earned mixed to positive reviews from casual game critics.
 Positive reviews praised its Dream Chronicles-trademarked high-qualified production values and well-tricky gameplay, while negative reviews criticized its very short length (only 14 scenes to explore, which is even shorter than the original 18-scene Dream Chronicles) and some repetitious puzzles like jigsaw puzzles, placing gears, deciphering letters, and collapse-style fuel puzzles that must be played each time the airship takes off.

-Gamezebo's Erin Bell praised the game's animated sequences and highly detailed environments, its character voice-overs, and soundtrack, but also said that the game lacked some of the outstanding factor of previous games in the series as she said that most of the mini-games were variations on things she had seen dozens of times before.
+Gamezebos Erin Bell praised the game's animated sequences and highly detailed environments, its character voice-overs, and soundtrack, but also said that the game lacked some of the outstanding factor of previous games in the series as she said that most of the mini-games were variations on things she had seen dozens of times before.
 Bell also felt that the story ultimately fell a bit flat as players were simply searching for a bunch of keys.
 Concluding the review, she said: "The Book of Air is still an enjoyable casual adventure/HOG, but compared to the high standards set by previous games in the series, it comes up a little short.
 Let's hope that Lyra's next adventure is a more memorable one" and eventually gave it 3.5 stars out of 5.

 Meanwhile, DoraDoraBoBora from Jay Is Games described the game as a beautiful point-and-click fantasy game that "mixes puzzles and slight hidden-object hunting to create a beautiful adventure series that might not pose too great of a challenge to some players, but is still a captivating experience while it lasts. [...]
 Visually the game is striking, and wandering through it feels appropriately dreamlike".
-Like Gamezebo's Erin Bell, Dora noted that The Book of Air was "to set the stage for the next", and said that "The Book of Air mostly just sends you from place to place solving puzzles.
+Like Gamezebos Erin Bell, Dora noted that The Book of Air was "to set the stage for the next", and said that "The Book of Air mostly just sends you from place to place solving puzzles.
 After a while, it starts to feel more like a virtual tour of the world as you fly from place to place. [...]
 If you've been champing [sic] at the bit for another foray into the Dream Chronicles world, you might be disappointed by how quickly the game is over".

 Adventure Gamers noted that "The Book of Air is so short and uninspired it feels like a step back for the series" and gave it 2.5 stars out of 5.

 In late 2010, The Book of Air was awarded for the "2nd Runner-Up Best Adventure Game of 2010", and picked into the 2010 Customer Favorites list by Big Fish Games.
 This was the third time (and second in a row) a game from the Dream Chronicles series to enter Big Fish Games' most popular games annual list.